CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Synonyms: Manufacturing, Production, Fabrication

 Description: An industry is a branch of an economy.
 An industry can be part of one country.
-An industry can also own one or more companies
+An industry can also own one or more companies.

 Attributes:\
 **ID (PK)**\